anviljs/anvil.js/README.md

 # Contributors

-Special thanks to the following individuals who have contributed source code or ideas to help make Anvil.js less buggy and more useful:
+Special thanks to the following individuals who have contributed source code or ideas to help make anvil less buggy and more useful:

  * Jim Cowart
  * Aaron McCall